 Most anal gland abscesses and ruptures will heal after 10-14 days, so long as there are no complications.

-If possible, try to prevent your dog from scooting along the floor once the abscess has ruptured as this may agitate the wound further, causing delays to the healing process.
+If possible, try to prevent your dog from scooting along the floor once the abscess has burst as this may agitate the wound further, causing delays to the healing process.

 3 Ways to Prevent Anal Gland Abscess and Rupture in Dogs